ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 *Natural Language* allowed us to train our dataset and build our predictive model.
 It is also possible to retrieve the API of this module.

-Thanks to *App Engine*, it allowed us to make it available to everyone.
+*App Engine* allowed us to make it available to everyone.
 The <a href="https://cloud.google.com/appengine/docs/standard/python3/building-app/writing-web-service" target="_blank">Google Documentation</a> helped us to create the base of our web application.
 Our web application is composed of the following files:

 -	Main.py
 -	App.yaml